JetBrains/create-react-kotlin-app/README.md

 * [Getting Started](#getting-started) – How to create a new app.

-Create React App works on macOS, Windows, and Linux.<br>
 If something doesn’t work please [file an issue](https://github.com/JetBrains/create-react-kotlin-app/issues/new).

 ## Quick Overview